 ~ Cook the pasta according to package directions, drain, and set aside, reserving about 1/2 cup of the cooking water.

 ~ In a skillet, gently toast the pine nuts until they are golden and giving off a nutty, toasty aroma.
 Remove from heat and set 1/4 cup of them aside.

 ~ In a blender or food processor, combine basil, spinach, garlic, olive oil, the remaining pine nuts, nooch or parmesan, and seasonings.
-Puree until you have a smooth, green paste, adding a bit of water if necessary to achieve the texture you want.
+Puree until you have a smooth, green paste, adding a bit of the pasta water if necessary to achieve the texture you want.